alibaba/flutter_boost/README.md

 # Prerequisites
 You need to add Flutter to your project before moving on.The version of the flutter SDK requires v1.9.1+hotfixes, or it will compile error.

+#boost version description

+1. 0.1.50 is based on the flutter v1.5.4-hotfixes branch, android if other flutter versions or branches will compile incorrectly

+0.1.51--0.1.54 is a bugfix for 0.1.50

+2. 0.1.60 is based on the flutter v1.9.1-hotfixes branch.
+Android does not support andriodx if other flutter branches will compile incorrectly

+0.1.61 is a bugfix for 0.1.60

+3. Statement of support for androidx

+3.1.
+Current androidx branch is feature/flutter_1.9_androidx_upgrade

+3.2.
+Is based on flutter v1.9.1-hotfixes branch, if other branches will compile incorrectly

+3.3.
+Synchronize with the 0.1.60 code, and bugfix of 0.1.61 also merge to this branch.

 # Getting Started